OpenBioSim/biosimspace/doc/source/tutorials/molecular_editing.rst

 -----------------

-Dihedrals are a bit more complex to edit, since a single dihedral can contain multiple terms, or *parts".
+Dihedrals are a bit more complex to edit, since a single dihedral can contain multiple terms, or *parts*.
 For example, let's look at the dihedrals in our ethanol molecule:

 >>> dihedrals = ethanol._sire_object.property("dihedral").potentials()
 >>> for i, dihedral in enumerate(dihedrals):